knative/community/REPOSITORY-GUIDELINES.md

 - Document clear release and install processes.

+- Clearly document the stability and API guarantees (both in the top-level `README.md` and by using appropriate API versioning for Kubernetes apigroups).

-- APIs must be homed in a valid group with a DNS prefix approved by the Steering Committee.
+- Kubernetes APIs must be homed in a valid group with a DNS prefix approved by the Steering Committee.

   - APIs under `knative.dev` should: